 Reasons for not studying STEM in the future

-Most girls said they wouldn’t study STEM in the future because they weren’t really interested in the subjects.
+Most girls in this group agreed they wouldn’t study STEM in the future because it did not lead to the career they wanted and they weren’t interested in the subjects.

 Aspirations for a STEM career in the future